HarmoniqOS/Validation-Results/README.md

 For technical discussions, partnership inquiries, or demo access: cody.ford@harmoniqos.com

+## Legal Notice

+All methods, algorithms, and implementations described in these metrics are proprietary and protected under provisional patents filed in 2025.
+This repository contains validation data only.

+The following are explicitly protected:
+- PASMS compression algorithms and methods
+- Cognitive trait extraction techniques
+- Memory persistence architectures
+- All implementation details

+Reverse engineering or attempting to reproduce these results without authorization is prohibited.

+### Intellectual Property
+- 6 provisional patents filed (April-July 2025)
+- Trade secrets and proprietary algorithms
+- Copyright 2025 HarmoniqOS / Cody Ford

+For licensing inquiries or partnership discussions: cody.ford@harmoniqos.com
 ---
 *Note: This repository contains validation data only.
 All algorithms, implementation details, and source code are proprietary and protected under provisional patents.*